reumer06/reuCoin/README.md

 # reuCoin

-A minimalist, educational blockchain built from scratch in Rust.
+A minimalist blockchain built from scratch in Rust.

 This project serves as a hands-on learning tool designed to demystify the core mechanics of cryptocurrency systems.
 It features a simplified implementation of proof-of-work mining, transaction lifecycle management, and an interactive